Target Usage: To make use of multiple timelines of work in a local repository.

 commit id: "[HEAD → main] s1 (same as f1+f2)"

-deleting the source branch thereafter]
+deleting the source branch]

 DETOUR: Undoing a Merge